 Crunch exercise is one of the best exercises to build your abs and strengthen your core.
 It is a great bodyweight exercise that should be part of any overall fitness plan.

-They can be done just about anywhere with a comfortable floor, or if you have a workout mat.
+And one of the great things about crunch exercise, is that they can be done just about anywhere with a comfortable floor, or if you have a workout mat.
 You can get a really killer workout in a matter of minutes, and you only need to do the exercise a few times a week.

 Benefits of Crunch Exercise